 Prescribed Texts in Greek: Galatians and Hebrews (Nestle-Aland 28th edn); Ignatius’ Letter to the Magnesians (in The Apostolic Fathers: Greek Texts and English Translations, ed. & trans.
 Michael W. Holmes (Grand Rapids: Baker Academic, 2007), 202-213).

-7 tutorials with Prof. Strawbridge; essay titles and reading lists are here.
+7 tutorials with Prof. Strawbridge and/or Prof. Downs; essay titles and reading lists are here.